Mips2648/jeedom-linksys/docs/fr_FR/index.md

 - Reboot

 >**Important**
->This plugin has been tested with Linkys Velop VLP01 and firmware 1.1.13.202617.
-Will most probably work with others.
 >Le plugin a été testé avec un routeur Linksys Velop VLP01 et firmware 1.1.13.202617.
 Devrait fonctionner pour d'autres modèles également.

 # Configuration